pyxnat/pyxnat/doc/advanced_tutorial.rst

 					      )
 		                    )

-And now it is also possible to re-use saved searches in the where clause in the same way as the templates.
-It means that you re-use the contraints but not the data selection which still changes:
+And now it is also possible to reuse saved searches in the where clause in the same way as the templates.
+It means that you reuse the constraints but not the data selection which still changes:

      >>> interface.select(...).where(query='saved_name')